 The Batman (2004-2008)

 Here Catwoman tries to rob a property in search of a valuable object, but is detected by security alarms.
 The other day, Catwoman is reading a newspaper and see a photo of Batman.
 Catwoman activates an alarm on purpose to draw the attention of Batman.
-After a series of clashes, Catwoman steals the utility belt of Batman and uses it to steal the jewel of the property owner (a Japanese mafia).
+After a series of clashes, Catwoman steals the utility belt of Batman and uses it to steal the jewel of the property owner (a Japanese mafia member).
 When Catwoman is about to leave the property is surrounded by ninjas.
 However, Batman appears and helps Catwoman.
 Catwoman said than she and Batman have much in common (Batman does not agree).
 The police think that Catwoman and Batman work as a team.

 Catwoman tries to rob a museum to steal a statue in the form of cat, but Penguin comes first.
 Penguin said if Catwoman helps him achieve an object, Catwoman can keep the statue in the form of cat.
 Batman learns that Catwoman and Penguin work together.
 Catwoman and Penguin come to another museum and Catwoman steals the object.
 Batman appears, but after a fight against Catwoman, Batman falls to the ground unconscious.